Looking for a good solution for vacuuming up crumbs or spills in your car this year? You’ve come to the right place.

 - Charger and Lithium-ion battery included

-It’s super lightweight and based on it’s reviews here on Amazon provides greater suction than you may initially think from a handheld.
+You can check this one out here on Amazon; reviewers say it provides greater suction than you may initially think from a handheld.

 - Motorized brush head